AgbaD/collpy/README.md

 <img src="ss/cprint.png" alt="colored text">

-When text color is to be changes, the text to be printed out should be printed the the colpy cprint(txt=text,color='purple') method
+When text color is to be changed, the text to be printed out should be printed the the colpy cprint(txt=text,color='purple') method

 This prints out the text with the intended color